gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 11

-Benício insisted on climbing down the ladder ahead of Iffy, so he was the first one to realize that something bad had happened in the shelter many years ago.
+Iffy was halfway down the ladder when her nose told her that something bad had happened in the bunker many years ago.
-"You might not wanna come down here," he called up to her.

-*Ain't like a got a lot o' choices,* she thought but didn't say.
-The Marines could reach them in a couple of hours if they pushed their exoskeletons to their limits, but the governor was sure to have other tools at his disposal.
-If they couldn't find something in the shelter they could be trapped, and a siege would only end one way.

-The smell hit her halfway down.
-It wasn't rank like the week-dead seagull she had once found in a storage bin behind the Sandhus' store, trapped by a lid closing behind it as it scrounged for scraps.
+The smell wasn't rank like the week-dead seagull she had once found in a dumpster behind the Sandhus' store, trapped when the lid closed as it scrounged for scraps.
 Instead,
-the smell was tired and a little bit sour.
+it was tired and a little bit sour.

-"Core woulda shut off power after he died,"
+She felt oddly detached
-Benício said as they studied the mummified body lying a stride away from the bottom of the ladder.
+as she studied the mummified body lying a stride away from the bottom of the ladder.
-"Cold an' dry air—coulda happened last year, coulda been a hundred years ago."

-"More likely a hundred,"
-Iffy replied,
-feeling oddly detached.
 Whoever he had been,
 he'd had long dark hair and a beard.
-The inside of his parka was silvered like hers, and if he had brought any gear, it had either been taken by whoever shot him or was lying on the shelves that lined the shelter's walls.
+His parka was silvered like hers, but unlike hers, had a bullet hole in the back surrounded by an old, dark stain.

 She shook herself.
-"C'mon.
+"Well," she said out loud.
-Let's see what we got."
+"Let's see what we got."

-What they had turned out to be weapons, dried food that had either spoiled or mummified like the corpse, several camouflage snowsuits with boots and breathing masks (she puzzled over this for a bit), and a small workshop stocked with tools and spare parts that made her hands itch.
+The answer turned out to be weapons, dried food that had either spoiled or mummified like the corpse, several snowsuits with boots and breathing masks
-"Looks like they were buildin' bots," she told Benício, turning a laser cutter over in her hands.

-"Or takin' 'em apart."
+(she puzzled over this for a bit), and a small workshop stocked with tools and spare parts that made her hands itch.
-He pulled a tarp off something that looked like an oversized version of the sentry bots she was familiar with.
+She turned a laser cutter over in her hands, then pulled a tarp off something that looked like an oversized version of the sentry bots from the governor's mansion.
 One of its side panels was folded back to reveal its motors and cables.
 Another tarp revealed a second bot with the same bulky body and limbs but a cluster of cameras and antennas where its head should have been.